sassoftware/python-swat/doc/source/install.rst

 Note tha this package is merely a client to a CAS server.
 It has no utility unless you have a licensed CAS server to connect to.

+If you do not already have a modern Python installation, it is highly recommended that you install the `Anaconda Python distribution from Continuum Analytics
+<https://www.continuum.io/downloads>`_.
+This distribution includes dozens of
+commonly used Python packages, and can even be installed without administrator privileges.

 Pip
 ---